datagnss/datagnss.github.io/gnss/rtk_receiver/NANO/d10p-rtk-test-kits.md

 1. connect the radio to the receiver via the 4P connector
 2. connect the NANO Helix RTK receiver to your device via the 6P connector

 Note: The NANO Helix RTK receiver need be powered by your device via the 6P connector.
 The level of the power supply is 4.75-5.25V.

 It is recommended to use a power bank or other USB power supply.

+#### PINOUT

-if you need prepare for the 6P cable for your device, you can refer to the following picture:
+if you need prepare for the 6P cable for your device, you can refer to the following pinout picture:

 ![D10P RTK Test Kits HRTK PINOUT](../../../images/helix_rtk/HELIX-RTK-PINOUT.png)